North Korea plans new rocket launch as leader asserts power

 North Korea's space agency said on Saturday that it had worked on "improving the reliability and precision of the satellite and carrier rocket" since April's launch.

-(Additional reporting by Jack Kim, Jumin Park and Sung-won Shim in SEOUL, John Ruwitch in SHANGHAI, Ben Blanchard and Niu Shuping in BEIJING and Andrew Quinn, Paul Eckert and David Alexander in WASHINGTON; Editing by Ron Popeski, Doina Chiacu and Daniel Magnowski)
+(Additional reporting by Jack Kim, Jumin Park and Sung-won Shim in SEOUL, John Ruwitch in SHANGHAI, and Andrew Quinn, Paul Eckert and David Alexander in WASHINGTON; Editing by Ron Popeski and Doina Chiacu)